moragaming/taaghche-book-crawler/README.md

 # 📚 Taaghche Book Crawler

+A PHP-based web crawler for collecting structured metadata from Taaghche’s digital bookstore, specifically targeting books by a given publisher.
+Automatically handles pagination and exports comprehensive book details to JSON for further use in data analysis, archival, or integration with other systems.

-This is a simple PHP-based crawler for fetching all books from [Taaghche](https://taaghche.com) by a specific publisher.
+> This is a simple PHP-based crawler for fetching all books from [Taaghche](https://taaghche.com) by a specific publisher.
 The result is saved as a JSON file (`taaghche_books.json`) for further analysis or processing.

 ## 🚀 Features